excellalabs/docker-workshop-2/README.2.md

 kubeadm init will first run a series of pre-checks to ensure that the machine is ready to run Kubernetes.
 It will expose warnings and exit on errors.
 It will then download and install the cluster database and control plane components.

 [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) is a toolkit that helps you bootstrap a best-practice Kube cluster in an easy, reasonably secure and extensible way.
 It's aim to to set up a minimum viable cluster that passes the [Kubernetes Conformance tests](https://kubernetes.io/blog/2017/10/software-conformance-certification/).

+kubectl is the main CLI you use to interface with the Kubernetes API and do most operations.

 ## **EXERCISE: Set up the cluster**